 Post-holiday blues?
 Surely not.
-You followed a dream to escape the rat-race and exchange it with to that beautiful Great Plains Conservation bush experience for the past two years.
-Months of research, planning and saving have finally come to fruition and you have THE most perfect itinerary.
+You followed a dream to escape the rat race and exchanged it with that beautiful Great Plains Conservation bush experience.
+Months of research, planning and saving have finally come to fruition, and you have THE most perfect itinerary.
 You can hardly contain your excitement.
-The day has finally arrived and off you go on your dream holiday.
+The day has finally arrived, and off you go on your dream holiday.

 ‘How can this all be over?’ you ask yourself.
 ‘Why do I have to work?
 How am I going to do this?’

-Post-holiday blues has set in and it doesn’t look like an easy task to shift it.
+Post-holiday blues have set in, and it doesn’t look like an easy task to shift it.

-How can we best handle it when these thoughts and feelings set in after the most amazing holiday?
+How can we best handle it when these thoughts and feelings set in after the most fantastic holiday?

 Practically, try to arrive home a day or two before the commitments of work begin.
-If you have time to get home, do the shopping, play with your pets, reminisce about the trip and just get things back in order you won’t feel as low.
+If you have time to get home, do the shopping, play with your pets, reminisce about the trip and get things back in order, you won’t feel as low.

 Creativity will also ease the low.
 Put on music at home or in your car.
 It has a powerful effect on your mood and mindset.
-I would also advise setting aside various times during the month to schedule in something you can really look forward to – whether it’s a night away, a relaxing massage or time with people who really stimulate and encourage you.
+I would also advise setting aside various times during the month to schedule something you can look forward to – whether it’s a night away, a relaxing massage or time with people who stimulate and encourage you.
+Relaxing at Selinda Explorers

-Plan for your next holiday, even if it’s in two years time, it gives your mind something positive to focus on.
-You create your life with your thoughts so keep them positive, focussed and mindful.
+Plan for your next holiday, even if it’s in two years, it gives your mind something positive to focus on.
+You create your life with your thoughts, so keep them positive, focused and mindful.
 Write a list of all the things you are grateful for and create a vision board for your goals going forward.
-At the end of the day you have a choice: choose to remember the incredible experience and spend your energy creating the next memorable experience you would like to have, and you should manage to keep those post-holiday blues at bay.
+You have a choice: choose to remember the incredible experience and spend your energy creating the next memorable experience you would like to have, and you should manage to keep those post-holiday blues at bay.